June 2024 (4 months ago)

 What’s up with coconut oil?

 The defining feature of Ray Peat Twitter seems to be coconut oil.
 It’s commonly noted for its “negative calories” effect.
 Eating a spoonful of it makes you breathe heavier.
 I was concerned about the phytosterols (a plant equivalent of cholesterol), but a study showed that it doesn’t seem to be absorbed so well.
 However, fats in the body do end up becoming replaced with medium-chain saturated fats, which may be bad.
+There was a study on dolphins that showed they had health effects when lacking C15:0 (pentadecanoic acid) fatty acids.

 Eat a ton of calories